code-for-nashville/inclucivics/README.md

 [IncluCivics](https://code-for-nashville.github.io/inclucivics) is a data visualization app completed in partnership with the Human Relations Commission.
 It provides transparency on employee demographics within the Nashville Metropolitan Government.

 ## Running
-To run, use your favorite "server in a box".
-For example, with python 3, you can run `python3 -m http.server` in the root directory of this project, and see it live at http://localhost:8000.
+To run, make sure you have [`yarn` installed](https://yarnpkg.com/en/docs/install), and run

+`yarn start`

+to see the site live at http://localhost:3000.

+This project is built using [create-react-app](https://github.com/facebookincubator/create-react-app).
+Check out the [User Guide]() for more information about testing and building.

 ## Adding Data
 Adding data is still a manual process.
 Help is wanted [automating this process]().
 To add data: